gerner/stellarpunk/designs/save_load.md

 Perhaps we should refactor things so that any flags get set at the end of the dialog, so the dialog itself does not modify state during the dialog.
-Then we can make flag setting atomic.
+Then we can make flag setting atomic with respect to the dialog.